foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	$ ls sdk20-app_flash.img.signed
 	sdk20-app_flash.img.signed

-Booting a closed system with a CAAM device
+Booting a Closed System With a CAAM Device
 ------------------------------------------

-If you are running with a *Cryptographic Acceleration and Assurance Module* device you will notice that in the closed configuration and for devices with HAB 4.4.0 (or lower), the HAB code locks the job ring and DECO master ID registers.
+If you are running with a *Cryptographic Acceleration and Assurance Module* device, notice that in the closed configuration—and for devices with HAB 4.4.0 (or lower)—the HAB code locks the job ring and DECO master ID registers.

-So if the user-specific application requires any changes in the CAAM MID registers, it is necessary to add the “Unlock CAAM MID” command into the CSF file.
+If the user-specific application requires any changes in the CAAM MID registers, it is necessary to add the “Unlock CAAM MID” command into the CSF file.

-Not doing so, since the CAAM will not have been configured for the proper MIDs, leaves some of the CAAM registers not accessible for writing and any attempt to write to them will cause system **core fails**.
+Not doing so, since the CAAM will not have been configured for the proper MIDs, leaves some of the CAAM registers not accessible for writing.
+Thus, any attempt to write to them will cause system **core fails**.

 .. note::
 	 The current NXP BSP implementation expects the CAAM registers to be unlocked when configuring the CAAM to operate in the non-secure TrustZone world.
 	 This applies when OP-TEE is enabled on the i.MX 6, i.MX 7, and i.MX 7ULP processors.

 Our ``u-boot-spl-sign.csf-template`` takes care of supporting CAAM on closed platforms by adding the following section::